troychaplin/wp-multitenant/README.md

 - Clone repo into multitenant `/path_to_server/wp-multitenant`

-**Note:** You can are not limited to using `wp-multitenant` in the path.
+**Note:** You can are limited to using `wp-multitenant` in the path.
 Set that to whatever you want but be sure to change it in the `.env` file as shown in the next section.

 ### Env Vars